2015 ENR Northwest Best Projects, Green Projects Category

 MEP Contractor & Sustainability: McKinstry Co.

 Certified LEED Core and Shell Platinum

-The Brooks Sports Headquarters building, also known as Stone34, is the first project to use the City of Seattle’s Living Building Pilot Program, requiring 75% reductions in energy and domestic water consumption, 50% on-site stormwater reuse, wide-ranging contributions to the public realm and ecology of the site, as well as a built-in post-occupancy monitoring program.
-Stone34 achieves all of these benchmarks while adhering to market-rate rental pricing, demonstrating profit potential for the future of sustainable development.
+The Brooks Sports Headquarters building is the first project to use the City of Seattle’s Living Building Pilot Program, requiring 75% reductions in energy and domestic water consumption, 50% on-site stormwater reuse, wide-ranging contributions to the public realm and ecology of the site, as well as a built-in post-occupancy monitoring program.
+The building achieves all these benchmarks while adhering to market-rate rental pricing, demonstrating profit potential for the future of sustainable development.
 Conceived as an urban trailhead, the ground level plan establishes a community plaza on the Burke-Gilman bike and pedestrian trail, a 27-mile connector through the heart of the city.
-The project fuses the tenant’s philosophy of promoting active outdoor life with a heightened sense of connectedness with the environment, including a public dashboard systems that reflect data on daily consumption patterns.
+The project fuses the tenant’s philosophy of promoting active outdoor life with a heightened sense of connectedness with the environment, including a public dashboard system that exhibit data on daily consumption patterns.